sunpy/ndcube/docs/visualization.rst

   >>> ax = my_cube.plot()
   >>> plt.show()

+Note how no arguments are required.
+The necessary information to generate the plot is derived from the data and metadata in the `~ndcube.NDCube`.
+The axis labels are taken from the WCS axis names defined in ``my_cube.wcs.wcs.cname``.
+Defining these when the WCS is instantiated allows users to customize their axis names.
+However if they choose not to, the axis names are derived from the physical types in ``my_cube.wcs.world_axis_physical_types``.
+The type of visualization returned is derived from the dimensionality of the data.
 For a >2 array axes, as is the case above, an animation object is returned displaying either a line or image with sliders for each additional array axis.
 These sliders are used to sequentially update the line or image as it moves along its corresponding array axis, thus animating the data.
 By default and image animation is returned.